tommyettinger/cringe/README.md

 `PointSequence.Halton2` is a 2D one an u can cnofgiure its bases or smth

-`PointSequence.R2` what evne is an R liek omg. but it also maeks a buncha 2D poitns an thye wont be cloes
+`PointSequence.R2` what evne is a R liek omg. but it also maeks a buncha 2D poitns an thye wont be cloes

 theres like a lot more Ds 4 each of thees, 3D an 4D an 5D an 6D wowowow